Topological symmetries of simply-connected four-manifolds and actions of automorphism groups of free groups: Introduction

 \item[(ii)] Let the cyclic group $\mathbb{Z}/p$ of order prime $p$ act on $ S^{2}$ by rotations.
 The product $\mathbb{Z}/p\times \mathbb{Z}/p$ acts on $ S^{2}\times S^{2}$ by rotating each factor with fixed points $S^{0}\times S^{0}$.
 Taking connected sum along an invariant ball around a fixed point, the product $\mathbb{Z}/p\times \mathbb{Z}/p$ could act homologically trivially on the connected sum $(S^{2}\times S^{2})\#(S^{2}\times S^{2}).$ Therefore, the bound of ranks of the Lie group $G$ in Theorem \ref{main} is sharp. \end{enumerate} \end{remark}

-The actions of finite groups on 4-manifolds are already studied by many people, eg. Edmonds \cite{ad,ad2}, Hambleton and Lee \cite{hl,hl2}, Mccooey \cite{mc,mc2} and Wilczy\'{n}ski \cite{w}, among others.
+The actions of finite groups on 4-manifolds are already studied by many people, eg. Edmonds \cite{ad,ad2}, Hambleton and Lee \cite{hl,hl2}, McCooey \cite{mc,mc2} and Wilczy\'{n}ski \cite{w}, among others.
 For most of these works, the group actions are assumed to be locally linear (or smooth).
-In particular, the locally linear version of Theorem \ref{main} is already known by \cite{mc}.
 The actions considered in this article are topological.
-Without locally linear assumptions, we cannot use the real representation of isotropy subgroups of a fixed point.
-We will use Smith theory of homology manifolds, equivariant cohomology, localization method and Borel formulas to deal with this difficulty.
+Without locally linear assumptions, we cannot use the real representation of isotropy subgroups of a fixed point (see the first paragraph of Section \ref{sect} for an explicit list of difficulties).
+We will use the Smith theory of homology manifolds, equivariant cohomology, localization method and Borel formulas to deal with this difficulty.